 Download a lesson and answer key from the Simple Solutions Ohio Studies book about the Wright Brothers.
 Click on the image below to download the free lesson!
 Click here for an answer key.

-Tomorrow, October 20th, is the National Day on Writing.
+On October 20th, the country will once again celebrate National Day on Writing.
 This “holiday” came about as an “initiative built on the premise that writing is critical to literacy.”
-Each year since 2009, National Council of Teachers of English and other collaborators gather at writing events, in classrooms, and online to bring the necessary attention to such an important conversation.
-Here are a […]
+Each year since 2009, National Council of Teachers of English and other collaborators gather at writing events, in classrooms, and online to bring the necessary […]

-Until four years ago, the only Great Pumpkin I had ever heard of was the one on It’s the Great Pumpkin Charlie Brown.
+Until five years ago, the only Great Pumpkin I had ever heard of was the one on It’s the Great Pumpkin Charlie Brown.
 And then I read about a special breed of pumpkin and the people who grow them.
 I’m talking about REALLY big pumpkins.
 Too-big-to-carry pumpkins.
 World-record pumpkins.
 There are competitions all over the […]

 THE ELEVENTH HOUR OF THE ELEVENTH DAY OF THE ELEVENTH MONTH Celebrating the 100 Year Anniversary of the WORLD WAR I ARMISTICE 11/11/1918 Many associate the poppy with veterans.
 This most likely stems from the poem written by World War I Canadian soldier, John McCrae, “In Flanders Fields.”
 On Armistice Day, Americans gratefully acknowledged the […]